 In no more than six double-spaced, typed pages and respond to the following questions:

 Describe an experience in which you played a leadership role in a Jewish institutional setting (broadly defined).
 Reflect on what you learned about yourself and how you relate to others when exercising leadership.
 What questions do you have about leadership as a result of the experience you have described and analyzed?

 Select one or two big issues that you believe are confronting the Jewish community today.
 Discuss why the issue is important and what effect it potentially has on the vitality of the Jewish community.
 How do you think working with adolescents and emerging adults can help address this issue?
 What have you done to explore the complexity of this issue?

 A simple portrait to help us recognize you when you visit and maintain our campus security.

 Another element of your application is your portfolio, consisting of three items that represent the work you have accomplished with adolescents and/or emerging adults.
 Examples of this may include (but not be limited to) a curriculum, program write-up, bulletin or newspaper article, website, Twitter stream, or Facebook event.
 Please elaborate (no more than one double-spaced page) why you chose to include the pieces in your portfolio, and explain their purpose and use if they are not self-evident in the piece itself.
 If in a suitable electronic format please submit this with your resume and admissions essays in one single file in Part 2 of your online application.
-If your portfolio is in a format that is better suited for mail, please send it to: Rabbi Melissa Zalkin Stollman, Hebrew Union College-Jewish Institute of Religion, The Brookdale Center, One West Fourth Street, New York, NY 10012.
+If your portfolio is in a format that is better suited for mail, please send it to: Certificate Program in Jewish Education, National Office of Recruitment and Admissions, Hebrew Union College-Jewish Institute of Religion, 3101 Clifton Avenue, Cincinnati, OH 45220.